marcoemrich/index_kata/README.md

 ## Rules

-* There can be several links to the same page, even for the same term.
+* There can be several references to the same page, even for the same term.
 * You'll always get at least two passes of information.
 In the first pass the returned result of your function doesn't matter.
 Beginning with the 2nd pass you need to output the result pages, padded with a space to the right (e.g. "26 ").
 * Whatever you return from your function after the first pass will be used as the index/page reference text by the book production system (ie. a page number or page range).
 * You can also safely assume, that all passes have exactly the same order and data.
 * During a pass, the page numbers never decrease in subsequent calls for the same term.
 * Assume the inputs as valid.
 Error-handling is not part of the kata.
+* The dreadfull special case, where only one term is found for the whole book and all occurances of it are on the same page NEVER happens.
+You can safely ignore it.

 ## Acceptance/HighLevel Specs